-Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification On allocated housing sites (Policy H1, 2, 3 and 4) 3,870- 3,668 To be delivered on non-allocated sites 793 - 300 Assumed contribution from unidentified (windfall) sites 225 Total housing land supply 12,800 12,985 5.1.13 Housing land supply includes provision of two Strategic Development Area as (SDAs) at: land to the east of Lutterworth, delivering approximately 1,500 1,260 dwelliperiod and a further approximately 1,250 1,490 dwellings beyond 2031; ngs within the plan land to the north of Scraptoft, delivering approximately 1,200 dwellings with nin the plan period.
-5.1.17 The scale of new housing to be provided in individual settlements reflects different places in the settlement hierarchy (see Policy SS1 The spatial strategy). reflect the population size of the settlements and their location in respect of other relate to the range of activities and services present and, in relation to primary so expand to accommodate the needs generated by new development.
-In selecting to be provided in each settlement, account has been taken of fundamental construction development, such as flood risk, and the supply of potential development sites in Housing Land Availability Assessment (SHLAA).
-It also included further detailed villages where the Sustainability Appraisal (SA) of this Local Plan identified poter where the SHLAA sites were considered to conflict with the criteria in Policy GD2 development.
-Each settlement figure is a residual figure (as at 31 March 2018), existing commitments and previous completions within the settlement.
-For this rerelatively few dwellings required to be found in Rural Centres, where a large numa applications have been recently approved.
-Some settlements have not been settlements that had already taken place by 31 March 2018 in proportion settlement and the level of service provision.
-Policy GD2 allows for an addition of flexibility in the provision of housing, but prevents a level of growth whice These roles partly settlements but also chools, their ability to the scale of housing raints on the Strategic consideration of otial sensitivity, or settlement taking account of eason there are aber of planning to the size of the tional small amount
+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification On allocated housing sites (Policy H1 , 2, 3 and 4 ) 3,870-3,668 To be delivered on non-allocated sites 793-307 Assumed contribution from unidentified (windfall) sites 225 Total housing land supply 12,800 12,992 5.1.13 Housing land supply includes provision of two Strategic Development Area Iand to the east of Lutterworth, delivering approximately 1,500 1,260 dwelli , , , , , , , , , , , , , , , , , , , period and a further approximately 1,250 1,490 dwellings beyond 2031; land to the north of Scraptoft, delivering approximately 1,200 dwellings with nin the plan period.
+5.1.17 The scale of new housing to be provided in individual settlements reflects different places in the settlement hierarchy (see Policy SS1 The spatial strategy ), reflect the population size of the settlements and their location in respect of other relate to the range of activities and services present and, in relation to primary seexpand to accommodate the needs generated by new development.
+In selecting to be provided in each settlement, account has been taken of fundamental constructed evelopment, such as flood risk, and the supply of potential development sites in Housing Land Availability Assessment (SHLAA).
+It also included further detailed villages where the Sustainability Appraisal (SA) of this Local Plan identified poter where the SHLAA sites were considered to conflict with the criteria in Policy GD2 development .
+Each settlement figure is a residual figure (as at 31 March 2018) , existing commitments and previous completions within the settlement.
+For this rerelatively few dwellings required to be found in Rural Centres, where a large num applications have been recently approved.
+Some settlements have not been settlements and already taken place by 31 March 2018 in proportion for the settlement and the lovel of service prevision.
+These roles partly settlements but also hools, their ability to the scale of housing raints on the Strategic consideration of ntial sensitivity, or E Settlement taking account of ason there are ber of planning t a minimum completions and/or to the size of the settlement and the level of service provision.
+Policy GD2 allows for some fl provision of housing, but prevents a level of growth which could risk overw